Things you should know about Oklahoma City before you visit

 Charles B. Hall Airpark

-Another one of the lesser known AND FREE things to do in Oklahoma City is the Charles B. Hall Airpark.
+Another one of the lesser known AND FREE things to do with kids in Oklahoma City is the Charles B. Hall Airpark.
 Not far from the Museum of Osteology, the airpark has a variety of restored aircraft on display.
 Aviation enthusiasts will love walking through the airpark and viewing the different planes.
 There are also a number of sculptures and memorials located at the airpark, including one of Charles B. Hall, the first African American airman to down an enemy aircraft.